|

 You can go to API web and spend time to educate yourself about what it all means.

-Or you can spend $109 to purchase latest copy of API 1509 document (16th Edition) that will give you all the technical and legal specific for each current API "S" or API "C" motor oil rating.
+Or you can purchase the latest copy of API 1509 document (17th Edition) that will give you all the technical and legal specific for each current API "S" or API "C" motor oil rating.

 If you go to just about any independent gasoline station, convenience store, or supermarket, and if you take the time to check the BACK label of some "off-brand" motor oil, you will be certainly able to find one or more bottles that sport the API SA "quality" rating.